leNicDev/ServerService/README.md

 How is it working?
 -
-ServerService starts an embedded Jetty Servlet container which provides various methods to monitor and control your Minecraft server.
+ServerService starts an embedded HTTP server which provides various methods to monitor and control your Minecraft server.
 To prevent unauthorized users from accessing the API, ServerService provides a configurable role-based permission system.
 A role has a name, a token and